Iran holds mass funeral for '80s war dead amid nuclear talks

 Most of the victims’ remains were recovered from the southwest border area of Shalamcheh, some 400 miles from Tehran, state TV reported, one of the main war-ravaged sites of Hussein’s surprise invasion.
 Many were killed in Iran’s offensive called “Karbala 5” in January 1987 — the war’s bloodiest battle that killed up to 19,000 Iranians who struggled to win back some 60 square miles of the country’s territory.

 None of the victims’ remains returned Thursday were identified.
 The tombstones read “anonymous martyr.”
-The fate of many of the soldiers on both sides remains unknown.
 For many Iranian families, the conflict’s painful legacy drags on in continuous waiting for news of loved ones still “missing.”

 American support for Saddam’s forces during the war, as Iraq unleashed thousands of chemical bombs against Iranians, also helped fuel wariness between Iran and the U.S. that persists today.